QuickBooks Blog

 • Your credit policies are too loose.
 If your ratio is too low, it may indicate that your credit policy is too lenient.
 The result is “bad debt.”
 Bad or uncollectible debt occurs when customers can’t pay.
 Consider revamping your credit policy to ensure you’re only extending credit to the right customers.

 • Your customers are struggling to meet your payment terms.
-If your payment terms are too stringent, customers may struggle to meet them.
-And they might avoid making future purchases from your business because of it.
+If your payment terms are too stringent, customers might avoid making future purchases from your business because of it.
 If your ratio is low, take a look at your payment terms.
 Consider offering more payment methods or payment plans for customers struggling to pay.

 How to improve your receivables turnover ratio